olejnjak/Torino/README.md

 ## Usage

-Torino currently supports only `download` and `upload` commands that both take a single `--prefix` parameter that is used for caching binaries with correct Swift version.
+Torino currently supports several commands that all take `--prefix` parameter that is used for caching binaries with correct Swift version.
+This parameter is optional and if ommited, Torino will try to get appropriate prefix for you, based on selected swift version (`swift -version`).

 ### Upload cache